 Lopez believes her job is complete when her news stories make a difference, as in the case of a piece she did on a sixth grade class that created a Facebook page to sell their homemade art to raise money for a classmate whose family couldn’t afford a proper funeral for his father.
 Just one day after Lopez’s story aired, the site raised more than $3000.

 A journalist for more than 15 years, Lopez feels privileged to tell peoples’ stories and honored to meet many inspiring people along the way.
 As a breast cancer survivor, she has shared her own challenges during treatment and recovery with a series of stories on her courageous fight against the disease as a working mother and wife.

-Earlier in her career, Lopez was one of only two reporters on Court TV’s issue-oriented legal program “Pros and Cons” with Nancy Grace.
-While working on the New York-based show, Lopez covered many controversial cases, including the parole hearing of John Lennon’s murderer.
+Prior to joining NBC4, Lopez had a successful, decade-long career at WPIX-TV in New York, where she served as a general assignment reporter and, later, a sports anchor.
+Earlier in her career, she was one of only two reporters on Court TV’s issue-oriented legal program “Pros and Cons” with Nancy Grace.
+While working on the show, Lopez covered many controversial cases, including the parole hearing of John Lennon’s murderer.

 Born in Santurce, Puerto Rico, Lopez moved to Houston at age four when her father became the women’s track coach at Rice University.
-A lifelong sports fan, Lopez graduated from Harvard University in 1998, where she had been on the university’s volleyball and track teams for four years.
-Lopez is married, has a child and is now living in the San Gabriel Valley.
-Lopez's recent stories can be seen here.
+A lifelong sports fan, Lopez graduated from Harvard University in 1998, where she had been on the University’s volleyball and track teams for four years.
+She resides in the Pasadena area with her husband and daughter.